Expand Neurons, Not Parameters: Appendix

 We demonstrate theoretical properties of a randomly constructed Fixed Parameter Expansion (FPE) network.
 We find that with high probability, an FPE network maintains ``coverage'' of all clauses by at least one neuron, while significantly reducing the interference caused by a single neuron covering multiple clauses, when compared to a dense network with the same number of non-zero parameters.
 This holds true even when the FPE network is constructed by randomly choosing a subset of active weights for each neuron without any knowledge of the task structure.

 \paragraph{Model Setup}

 We analyze a DNF formula with $C$ clauses over $m$ literals, with each clause having $k$ literals.
 We compare two architectures with equal parameter counts.
 One is a dense network with $r$ neurons, each connected to all $m$ literals.
 The other is a Fixed Parameter Expansion (FPE) network with expansion factor $\alpha$, with $\alpha r$ neurons, each of which is connected to $d = \frac{m}{\alpha}$ literals by non-zero parameters, chosen at random for each neuron.
 Crucially, this selection is performed without any knowledge of the underlying clause structure.
 For simplicity, let us allow for replacement when choosing non-zero weights between all neurons.
+Thus, the argument does not require the disjoint-support constraint used by FPE, and is closer to the relaxed non-disjoint baseline in \cref{sec:dropconnect}.
 We say a neuron covers a clause if the neuron's weights for each literal in the clause has the potential to be non-zero.

 \paragraph{Clause Coverage Probability}

 First, for the network to learn the DNF formula, there must be at least one neuron that can compute each clause.
 A neuron can only compute a clause if it receives input from all the literals that comprise it; otherwise, the clause is fundamentally incomputable for that neuron.
 Therefore, we first show that the FPE network is highly likely to cover each clause, even though the network's sparse connections were chosen randomly.